 This daguerreotype is undoubtedly the most iconic and celebrated image of Poe that exists today.
-It was taken in Providence, Rhode Island in November of 1848, at the studio of Masury and Hartshorn.
+It was taken in Providence, Rhode Island on November 9, 1848, at the studio of Masury and Hartshorn at 25 Westminster Street.

 Sarah Helen Whitman was the one who coined the name “Ultima Thule” for this daguerreotype, taking the term used in Poe’s poem “Dream-Land” where he writes: